 Grantee: Sheri K. Lewis, African American and African Studies

-Blurb: This Catalyst-funded project brings project-based learning into African American and African Studies (AAAS) courses by integrating digital magazine-making as a creative and analytical tool for students.
+This Catalyst-funded project brings project-based learning into African American and African Studies (AAAS) courses by integrating digital magazine-making as a creative and analytical tool for students.
 Through hands-on experience with storytelling, graphic design, photography, and digital media tools, students will transform their coursework into published digital and print magazines that explore social identity, justice, and cultural narratives.

 By using Adobe InDesign, Canva, ProCreate, and AI-powered design tools, students will: